 Many photos and practical info on the article dedicated to Glasgow.

-Where to stay in Edinburgh and other tips
+Where to stay in Edinburgh – accommodations

 - There are all types of accommodations in Edinburgh.
 I personally stayed in an Airbnb apartment (see my Scotland Accommodations page)